 David Hulse – Steam Engines of the 18th Century

-Featuring engines by Thomas Newcomen, James Watt, James Pickard, Matthew Wasborough, Francis Thompson and Richard Trevithick, by David Hulse
+Welcome to davidhulse.co.uk a website featuring models of the steam engines originally built in the 18th century that paved the way for the industrial revolution.
+Featuring engines by Thomas Newcomen, James Watt, James Pickard, Matthew Wasborough, Francis Thompson, Adam Heslop and Richard Trevithick, all manufactured by David Hulse.

-In 1970 I started a project which was to occupy all my spare time for the following 45 years.
+In 1970 I started a project which was to occupy all my spare time for the next 45 years.
 I have researched and constructed in miniature the important steam engines which were built in the 18th century.
 These engines paved the way for the industrial revolution in the British Isles and which spread to many other countries throughout the world.
-These 18th engines are usually grouped together and called steam engines; however, they were not steam engines.
+These 18th century engines are usually grouped together and called steam engines, however, they were not steam engines.
 Steam was used as a means of creating a vacuum against which the earth’s pressure could act.
 The correct terminology is that they were atmospheric engines.
-Shown below is me, David Hulse, with my models of these 18th century engines.

 For all of you who missed the news article that ITV ran about my Steam Engines then just Click Here!